FlowFuse/website/src/blog/2024/12/why-uns-need-data-modeling.md

 In manufacturing, various devices and systems generate data in different formats and use distinct communication protocols, making it challenging to integrate and utilize this data effectively.

 For example, PLCs may use one protocol, while SCADA systems or MES may rely on entirely different ones.
 This lack of consistency complicates the process of consolidating data and extracting meaningful insights.
 Integrating different systems often requires addressing discrepancies in how data is structured and labeled.
 For instance, multiple sensors on a production line might send data in various formats or label the same metric differently.
 One sensor might label temperature as "temp," another as "temperature," and yet another as "T1."
 These inconsistencies can lead to errors or failures in integrated systems, such as monitoring tools that depend on consistent data labeling to function correctly.

 This is where data modeling becomes essential.
 It creates a standard structure for organizing and labeling data, ensuring that different systems can "speak the same language" and integrate seamlessly.

-This is where data modeling becomes essential.
-It creates a standard structure for organizing and labeling data, ensuring that different systems can "speak the same language" and integrate seamlessly.